Workshops & Unconference are included in the ticket price

 Itamar Ravid Software Engineer, Independent,

 Itamar is a freelance software engineer.
 He’s been working with all facets of software development for over a decade - from data infrastructure, through CI/CD processes to backend development.
 His current interests include in microservice architectures and stream processing systems on the JVM.
 Itamar is a functional programming addict and contributes to several open-source projects in the Scala ecosystem, such as the Cats library and ENSIME.
+Preferred pronouns: he/him.

 In dire need of better tools when producing screencasts for Haskell at Work, I started building Komposition, the video editor for screencasters.
 This desktop application automatically detects scenes in screen capture video, detects sentences in audio parts, and features and a high-productivity editing workflow keyboard-driven navigation.